KhaledAlharthi/MNIST_PythonApp/README.md

 # How To Run

-you can run the app by simply
+You can run the app by simply running:

 ```shell
 python app.py
 ```
+You must have `Keras` and `Tensorflow` installed.

 # Demo
 ![](demo.gif)